Image Operations / Resizing

 }

-as gravity value:
+as the gravity

 {